SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 longer the journey in hyperspace takes.
 However, even systems that

 Interstellar Drive Ratings
-An interstellar drive is ranked by a “rating.”
+An interstellar drive is ranked by a "rating."
 The higher the number, the faster the drive.
 Most civilian ships have a Rating 0.5 or lower drive, while military vessels typically have a Rating 1 or higher engine.
 Each interstellar journey has a duration.
 Divide the duration by the ship’s rating to ﬁnd out how long it takes the ship